wecatch/app-turbo/README.md

 - Rapid development for RESTFul api and web site
 - Django or flask application structure
 - Easily customizable
-- Simple ORM for mongodb
+- Simple ORM for MongoDB
 - Logger
 - Session(storage support for redis, disk and so on)
-- support MongoDb, MySQL, PostgreSQL and so on
+- support MongoDB, MySQL, PostgreSQL and so on
+- support MongoDB asynchronous driver motor

 **Prerequisites**: Turbo now only runs on Python 2.x, Python 3 support will be added in future.